 About IAPA (Institute of Analytics Professionals of Australia)

-IAPA, the Institute of Analytics Professionals of Australia, is the only analytics association in Australia.
+The Institute of Analytics Professionals of Australia (IAPA) is the only analytics association in Australia.
 We promote the growing strategic role played by data analytics in the business arena.
 We're committed to aiding executive understanding of analytics' role in business transformation and data-driven decision making; as well as developing recognition of analytics professionals in the wider business community.
-This includes establishing standards of practice, excellence, accreditation and education.
+This includes establishing standards of practice, excellence, accreditation, and education.

 IAPA also assists and supports organisations to find and retain staff, build high-performance teams, develop staff skills and enhance the perception of key analytics roles within the C-suite.